Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 What clothes will you be using during the hike?

-The key to dressing appropriately for The Chief Hike is to dress in layers with sweat-absorbing clothing, to an outer, warmer layer like a sweater or jacket.
+The key to dressing appropriately for the Chief Hike is to dress in layers with sweat-absorbing clothing, to an outer, warmer layer like a sweater or jacket.
 This hike is challenging from the get-go so you are sure to warm up quickly, having you peel off the layers.
 But once you’re at the top (and you’ve completed your victory dance) you may want to throw the sweater or jacket on to stay warm.

 The Chief Hike is for intermediate hiking levels and not all families will find it suitable for them.
 It is an extremely fun, yet challenging hike.
 If you think that this hike is too advanced for your family, we encourage you to explore shorter hikes until you can build everyone up to tackle this one!